Construction on Brighton Park migrant tent camp to begin Monday, alderwoman says

 Despite opposition from neighbors and City Council members, construction of Chicago’s first tent encampment to house migrants during the cold winter months will begin Monday in Brighton Park, according to a Southwest Side alderwoman.

 Ald.
-Julia Ramirez, 12th, released a letter Saturday detailing her opposition to the plans for her ward and said Mayor Brandon Johnson’s office notified her Friday that GardaWorld Federal Services — a private security firm the city is contracting to build and run the camps — would begin erecting tents on 38th Street and California Avenue after the weekend.
+Julia Ramirez, 12th, released a letter Saturday detailing her opposition to the plans for her ward and said Mayor Brandon Johnson’s office notified her Friday that GardaWorld Federal Services — a private security firm the city is contracting to build and run the camps — would begin erecting tents Monday on 38th Street and California Avenue.

 “The administration’s decision to proceed without addressing our concerns not only undermines transparency and efforts of co-governance,” she wrote, “but also disregards the well-being of everyone in our community, including the asylum-seekers who have come to our great city seeking safety and refuge.”

-Officials with the Johnson administration did not immediately return requests for comment.
+Officials with the Johnson administration did not comment Sunday on when construction is beginning.

 Ramirez referred to an environmental impact study conducted on the site, the results of which she said have yet to be shared with her or her constituents.
 She said her office had been informed of the presence of toxic metals in the soil, but even though the pollution had been remediated she still worried about the safety and health of new arrivals.